MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extensions.md

 ## Uninstalling extensions

-If you no longer need an extension, it can be removed with `az extension remove`,
+If you no longer need an extension, it can be removed with [az extension remove](https://docs.microsoft.com/en-us/cli/azure/extension?view=azure-cli-latest#az_extension_remove).

 ```azurecli
 az extension remove --name <extension-name>
 ```

 You can also remove an extension manually by deleting it from the location where it was installed.
 This will be the value of the `$AZURE_EXTENSION_DIR` shell variable.
 If this variable is unset, by default the value is `$HOME/.azure/cliextensions` on Linux and macOS, and `%USERPROFILE%\.azure\cliextensions` on Windows.

 ```bash
 rm -rf $AZURE_EXTENSION_DIR/<extension-name>